vanilsonReepson/heroku-buildpack-casperjs/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) of [CasperJS](http://casperjs.org) / [PhantomJS](http://phantomjs.org/).

+This fork now resembles more to [stomita/heroku-buildpack-phantomjs](https://github.com/stomita/heroku-buildpack-phantomjs) and will be merged intermittently.

 **Note**: this buildpack only installs the `phantomjs` and `casperjs` binaries.

 **Note2**: this buildpack checks out the latest CasperJS on `master` branch.